Industrial Logging in the Sierra Nevada

 Sierra Pacific Industries

 The primary logging practice of SPI is in the form of clearcutting.
 They have clearcut hundreds of thousands of acres of both public and private land.
-Although the lands that SPI is logging are its own, clearcut logging is a devastating practice that is causing significant harm to the wildlife, water, and public lands that belong to all Californians.
+Clearcut logging is a devastating practice that is causing significant harm to the wildlife, water, and public lands that belong to all Californians.

 In the past, private logging companies in the region managed much of their timberlands in a responsible fashion that provided good habitat value for most wildlife species.
 In the last decade however, SPI has bought out all its competitors in the region and is now aggressively logging its lands with widespread clearcutting, followed by bulldozing, herbicide treatments, and the creation of sterile tree plantations.